hkirk/swtafp-slides/slides/04/immutable-data-structures.md

 ### Amortized bounds

 * An extension to the Big-O notation from DOA
-* Used to analysis avarage run time
+* Used to analysis average run time
     * Usually used when some operations are fast and other are slow

 * C# List is an example, its worst case bounds